 - POSTGRESQL 9.1.6 POSTGIS="2.0.2 r10789" GEOS="3.4.2-CAPI-1.8.2 r3921" PROJ="Rel.
 4.8.0, 6 March 2012" GDAL="GDAL 1.9.2, released 2012/10/08" LIBXML="2.7.3" LIBJSON="UNKNOWN" RASTER

 The layers display with no issues in QGIS 2.0.
 After dumping the layers to shapefile using pgsql2shp, the shapefile can be added to QGIS 2.2 and it will display.
 Also, converting the geometry to 2d (using ST_Force2d) results in the layer being visible in QGIS 2.2.

 I did not have data available to test whether the same issue affects 3dm or 3dz data from PostGIS.

-#1 Updated by Alessandro Pasotti almost 6 years ago
+#1 Updated by Alessandro Pasotti about 6 years ago

 - Priority changed from Normal to Severe/Regression